MethSarcus/leagueConstitution/README.md

 ## __Section X - Scoring__ ##

-- Please check the league settings on the Sleeper app
+- Please check the league settings on the Sleeper app.